chrizzFTD/naming/docs/source/Overview.rst

 .. topic:: Name Objects

-    This package offers classes representing names as strings that follow a certain pattern convention.
+    This package provides an interface for dealing with naming conventions; from defining them, to identifying names and creating new ones.

     Each Name object has a **config** attribute that contains the fields and regex patterns of the convention to follow.
     Names can also drop fields from their parent classes with the **drop** attribute, or they can merge / split fields with the **join** attribute.

 Composition Example
 ===================